jc402615/quiz1/README.md

 This is the readme file

-This is the master branch
+This is the original file sturcture v1